brucex11/electronix_microelec_neamen/run/chap05/README_Chap05.md

 ## BJT
-This folder contains scripts that are not from the textbook and pertain to the BJT.
+This folder contains scripts that are not from the textbook and pertain to the BJT, et al.

-5.1: Plot the CE collector I-V characteristics.
+Plot the CE collector I-V characteristics.
 For a range of 'constant' VBE, calculate a 'list' of IC for a range of VCE from -(VA) to VCE-max.
 * ./chap05/bjt/bjt_collector_IV_char.py
 * keywords: `IS_saturation_current`  `output_resistance`

 ![CE_collector_IV_Early_voltage](../../docx/bjt/CE_collector_IV_Early_voltage.png)

+Calculate equivalent resistance of parallel resistors.
+* ./chap05/bjt/equiv_parallel_Rs.py
+* keywords: `parallel_resistance`

 ## Examples